ZapBlasterson/crushpaper/README.md

 You can use CrushPaper on your mobile device but much of its functionality only works in a web browser.

 CrushPaper is free and open source under the GNU Affero General Public License.
-You can use crushpaper.com or you can run it on your PC or laptop.
+You can even run it on your own computer instead of using CrushPaper.com.
 It runs on Windows, Linux and probably OSX.

 ### More Information
 The [user guide](doc/User-Guide.md) explains how to use CrushPaper.